Optimal Portfolio Choice with Cross-Impact Propagators: Numerical Illustrations

-In this section, we explore the influence of transient cross-impact for two assets in a liquidation problem with time horizon $T=10$, where Asset 1 has $10$ shares initial inventory and Asset 2 starts from zero inventory, i.e.~$X_0=(10,0)^\top$.
+\textbf{Two assets.} We first explore the influence of transient cross-impact for two assets in a liquidation problem with time horizon $T=10$, where Asset 1 has $10$ shares initial inventory and Asset 2 starts from zero inventory, i.e.~$X_0=(10,0)^\top$.
 Our objective is to elucidate the influence of cross-impact on optimal trading speeds and inventories and its interplay with trading signals (also called alphas).
 To isolate these effects, we consider a penalty on terminal inventory using the parameters $(\varrho, \Pi)$ of the form

 and we set $\gamma=0$, removing the risk component in the objective functional $\bar J$ in Remark \ref{rem:terminal penalty} originating from the covariance matrix between the assets.